tinacms/tinacms/packages/react-tinacms-github/README.md

 }
 ```

-You will also need a few Github Specific pages to handle auth...
+## Auth Redirects

-Github auth callback page.
+We will also need a few Github Specific pages to redirect the user to while authenticating with Github

 ```ts
 //pages/github/authorizing.tsx
 // Our Github app redirects back to this page with auth code